 Kat is also recognized as a licensed educator with Family Paws Parent Education (FPPE, 2013) and has experience as Fear-Free certified veterinary support staff member.

 In addition to dog training, Kat has also spent time volunteering with animal rescue, working in a dog daycare, and professionally dog walking and pet sitting in the Metro Detroit area.

-Dogs live and learn best when experiencing life with their human companions through a series of positive interactions.
+Dogs thrive when experiencing life with people through positive interactions.
 What a dog perceives as rewarding is most likely to be repeated.
 Teaching our dogs desirable behaviors through the use of reward based techniques keeps learning fun and exciting and strengthens the relationship between humans and dogs.
 Clear communication, a better understanding of who our dogs are, and how their minds work is essential to having an enjoyable, loving and long lasting human-dog relationship.

-At no time do I believe it is necessary to frighten, intimidate, or physically bring pain upon your closest four-legged friend.
-As a dedicated force-free professional, I do not endorse aversive equpiment such as choke chains, prong collars, or remote collar use.
+KSDT practices humane, evidence-based dog training.
+You will not find techniques meant to frighten, intimidate, or cause physical pain to your dog.
+As a dedicated force-free professional, I do not endorse aversive equipment such as choke chains, prong collars, or remote e-collar use.

 When you choose training with KSDT, you can be confident that you will be introduced to a science-based, positive, force-free approach to learning.